 Asus ROG Flow Z13

 Gaming computers don’t tend to be shy about adding new features that could be innovative.
 These include display technologies that are always getting better, second screens, and new options for external graphics card units (eGPUs).
-ROG, Asus’s game sub-brand, has tried its hand at all these, but here we’ll focus on the last one.
-It’s an interesting idea that lets you take your thin device with you and allows you to pay more to turn it into a full-fledged gaming laptop.
+ROG, Asus’s game sub-brand, has tried all these, but here we’ll focus on the last one.
+It’s an exciting idea that lets you take your thin device with you and allows you to pay more to turn it into a full-fledged gaming laptop.

 PROS:

-- Display supporting a pen and a high resolution
+4. Display supporting a pen and a high-resolution

 CONS: